macblair221/eeg-signal-acquisition/README.md

 ### 1. Analog Front-End Hardware (Completed)
 - Designed and simulated a full analog signal chain in LTspice using an AD620ANZ instrumentation amplifier and TL084 op-amp gain stages.
-- Successfully built the physical circuit on a breadboard, implementing an RC high-pass filter for low-frequency drift reduction and an RC low-pass filter ($f_c \approx 40.8\text{ Hz}$) to attenuate 60Hz ambient electromagnetic interference.
+- Successfully built the physical circuit on a breadboard, implementing an RC high-pass filter for low-frequency drift reduction and an RC low-pass filter ($f_c \approx 40.8\text{ Hz}$) to attenuate 60Hz interference.
 - Engineered a stable 2.4V DC bias to safely couple the alternating biological current into the Arduino's 0-5V digital domain.

 ### 2. Digital Telemetry & Data Acquisition (Completed)